sirech/talk-cd-myths-and-realities/presentation.md

 # Support hero
 ![support-hero](images/support-hero.jpeg)

+???

+- a process change
+- rotating responsibility of monitoring and checking the state of the infra through the team

 ---

 class: center middle

-# Owning your infrastructure makes it exponentially easier to deliver
+# Owning your infrastructure makes it exponentially easier to deliver changes to your application

 ---